 The KIOS Research and Innovation Center of Excellence at the University of Cyprus participated in the CUREX H2020 EU-funded project, which addressed comprehensively the protection of the confidentiality and integrity of health data.
 Within the framework of this project, the KIOS research team used their expertise in cybersecurity-related issues and developed a Cyber Hygiene methodology for raising cybersecurity and data privacy awareness of different employee groups in healthcare organizations.

 According to the CyberSecurity Forum, Cyber Hygiene refers to the activities that computer system administrators and users can undertake to improve their cybersecurity while online (https://cybersecurityforum.com/cybersecurity-faq/what-is-cyber-hygiene.htm).
 The KIOS CoE developed a survey-based risk assessment methodology for Cyber Hygiene, focusing on the gaps and needs of individual employee groups to identify the most effective strategy for managing cybersecurity and data privacy risks and recommend human-centric controls to implement the strategy.

-The KIOS Cyber Hygiene methodology was applied to three major European healthcare organizations in the context of the CUREX project, two in Spain and one in Sweden, targeting four different employee groups (administrative personnel, medical professionals, IT, and executive staff).
+The KIOS Cyber Hygiene methodology was applied to three major European healthcare organizations in the context of the CUREX project, targeting four different employee groups (administrative personnel, medical professionals, IT, and executive staff).